kstasko/notes/aws/data-analyst-cert/da-udemy-s2-storage.md

 - `bulk (48 hours)`

 ### *S3 Lifecycle Rules*
-- `transition actions` - it defines when objects are transitioned to another storage class
+- `transition actions` - defines when objects are transitioned to another storage class
 - `expiration actions` - configure objects to expire ( delete ) after some time
     - can be used to delete old versions of files ( if versioning is enabled )